openshift/compliance-operator/README.md

 $ oc edit -n $NAMESPACE complianceremediation/workers-scan-no-direct-root-logins
 ```

-The operator then aggregates all applied remediations and create a
+The operator then creates a `MachineConfig` object per remediation.
+This
-`MachineConfig` object per scan.
-This `MachineConfig` object is rendered
+`MachineConfig` object is rendered to a `MachinePool` and the
-to a `MachinePool` and the `MachineConfigDeamon` running on nodes in that
+`MachineConfigDeamon` running on nodes in that pool pushes the configuration
-pool pushes the configuration to the nodes and reboots the nodes.
+to the nodes and reboots the nodes.

 You can watch the node status with:
 ```